 Another hit?
 Travel themed coasters because it’s something guests can take home and put to good use for years to come.

 Lip balm with SPF always comes in handy, and you can add some really cute travel or beach themed labels with your name and wedding date for a personalized touch.

 Who doesn’t love shot glasses?
 I collect them everywhere I go.
-For a fun idea, put one shot glass on everyone’s place at the reception table and ask them to use their custom shot glasses during the toast.
-You can see pictures of how I used this idea at my destination wedding.
+A fun idea is to put one shot glass on everyone’s place at the reception table and ask them to use their custom shot glasses during the toast.

 Probably the most practical of all destination wedding favors is the luggage tag.
 These can double as table seating cards to make them even more useful.